aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-flatopc-ooxml-document-xml-format/drawing-object-features-supported-on-flatopc-import/_index.md

 ## Images

 You can insert new images of any type into a document by using the DocumentBuilder.InsertImage method or by setting the image of an existing shape using the Shape.ImageData property.
 All of the following image types listed in the table below this overview are supported.
-When a document contains numerous references to the same image from an from an external address (e.g the internet) then the image is only downloaded once.
+When a document contains a few references to the same image from an from an external address (e.g the internet) then the image is only downloaded once.
 It is useful to know how images are stored in the model when you insert a new image using Aspose.Words There are three classes of image from the Aspose.Words point-of-view.

 - Microsoft Word Native (which can be stored directly in model without any changes).
 These are the JPEG, PNG, and PICT formats and are left untouched during insertion.
 - Windows Metafiles (can also be stored directly in the model).
 These are the EMF and WMF vector formats and are left untouched during insertion.